Chii1-chips/Chii1-chips/README.md

 ✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔

+# I DO NOT WANT SPAM FOLLOWS!!!
+I DO NOT WANT SPAM FOLLOW ACCOUNTS!!!
+I DO NOT WANT IT!!!!!
+OR ELSE I'LL SPRAY BOTTLE YOU!!.
 　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚ 　　　　 ˚　.˚　　　　✦

 # ⏻ Loading  {Chiis_silly_little_corner_github_page.exe} . . .